 - (a) HRI pathway eligibility.
-A hydrogen station owner may submit an application to certify an HRI pathway subject to the following eligibility conditions: - (i) The proposed HRI must be located in Washington and open to the public. - (ii) The HRI pathway application must be received on or before December $31,\ 2030.$ - (iii) The following stations are not eligible for HRI crediting: - (A) Any station receiving or spending funds pursuant to any settlement related to any Washington or federal regulation enforcement; or - (B) Any station built as a required mitigation measure pursuant to the State Environmental Policy Act. - (b) HRI application requirements.
+A hydrogen station owner may submit an application to certify an HRI pathway subject to the following eligibility conditions: - (i) The proposed HRI must be located in Washington and open to the public; - (ii) The HRI pathway application must be received on or before December 31, 2030; and - (iii) The following stations are not eligible for HRI crediting: - (A) Any station receiving or spending funds pursuant to any settlement related to any Washington or federal regulation enforcement; or - (B) Any station built as a required mitigation measure pursuant to the State Environmental Policy Act. - (b) HRI application requirements.
 For each hydrogen refueling station, the station owner must submit an application in the WFRS containing the following information: - (i) Name and address of the owner of the proposed station. - (ii) Contact person for the owner entity. - (A) Name; - (B) Title or position; - (C) Phone number; - (D) Mobile phone number; - (E) Email address. - (iii) Name, street address, latitude, longitude, and a location description for the proposed station. - (iv) Expected daily permitted hours of operation for the station.
 If the daily permitted hours are less than 24 hours, the applicant must provide documentation from a permitting authority demonstrating that daily permitted hours for the station are limited. - (v) The station nameplate refueling capacity for the permitted hours of operation calculated using the HySCapE 1.0 model or an equivalent model or capacity estimation methodology approved by ecology.
+The applicant must submit a completed model with the application.
+The application for medium and heavy-duty vehicles shall not be accepted until HySCapE model or equivalent model or capacity estimation methodology is approved by ecology for these vehicle size categories.

-The applicant must submit a completed model with the application. - (vi) The HRI refueling capacity for the station is the nameplate refueling capacity determined in (b)(v) of this subsection or the following, whichever is less: - (A) For light-duty vehicle stations: 500 kg/day, out of which 250 kg/day is eligible for capacity crediting; or - (B) For medium and heavy-duty vehicles station: 2300 kg/day, out of which 1150 kg/day is eligible for capacity crediting. - (vii) The number of dispensing units at the station. - (viii) Expected source(s) of hydrogen, CI value(s), and method(s) used for delivery. - (ix) Expected date that the station will be operational. - (x) Justification for the station location and how the proposed location contributes in developing a hydrogen refueling station network to support ZEV adoption.
-The justification must include: - (A) The role(s) the station location will play in the developing hydrogen station network; - (B) The means by which the station contributes to robust growth of the statewide hydrogen fueling network;
+- (vi) The HRI refueling capacity for the station is the nameplate refueling capacity determined in (b)(v) of this subsection or the following, whichever is less: - (A) For light-duty vehicle stations: 800 kg/day, out of which 250 kg/day is eligible for capacity crediting; or - (B) For medium and heavy-duty vehicles station: 3000 kg/day, out of which 1500 kg/day is eligible for capacity crediting. - (vii) The number of dispensing units at the station. - (viii) Expected source(s) of hydrogen, CI value(s), and method(s) used for delivery. - (ix) Expected date that the station will be operational. - (x) Justification for the station location and how the proposed location contributes in developing a hydrogen refueling station network to support ZEV adoption.
+The justification must include: